-The ROCKSTAR Terrain Park at Sasquatch Mountain Resort is designed with your progression in mind.
+The Terrain Park at Sasquatch Mountain Resort is designed with your progression in mind.
 Start slow, start low and practice, practice, practice.
 Follow that formula and you might someday be getting big air and doing massive rail slides like some of our locals!

 TERRAIN PARK SAFETY